 Cisco’s CCNP R&S track currently has 3 exams, ROUTE, SWITCH and TSHOOT.
-Pass all 3 exams and you will be CCNP R&S certified.
-I receive many questions from students asking what the best method is to study these exams and how to prepare themselves.
-In this lesson I’ll explain what you will encounter on the exams and the best way to pass the exams.
+Pass all three exams, and you will be CCNP R&S certified.
+I receive many questions from students asking what the best method is to study for these exams and how to prepare themselves.
+In this lesson, I’ll explain what you will encounter on the exams and the best way to pass the exams.

 Let’s start with an overview of all the major ROUTE topics:

 - EIGRP Packets and Metrics